Relativistic hydrodynamics with phase transition: First-order phase transition

-Eventually, in Fig. \ref{fig: rc-shear-fo} we show the radius of convergence in the spin-1 sector on the whole EoS of a first-order phase transition in terms of $\phi_H$ and $T/T_c$.
-It is something strange happening near the transition points, the $|q^2_c|$ increases which is seen in Fig. \ref{fig: convergence-radius-phiH-1st}.
+Additionally, in Fig. \ref{fig: rc-shear-fo} we represent the radius of convergence in the spin-1 sector in terms of $\phi_H$ and $T/T_c$.
+This is similar to what happens in the spin-0 sector, where the $q^2_c$ increases on the stable branches, as seen in Fig. \ref{fig: convergence-radius-phiH-1st}.